gm3dmo/gm3dmo/github-audit-log-duckdb.md

 ### Reading git audit log events with DuckDB

+#### Read the audit.log straight from the file

-Load the audit.json file into DuckDB and select:
+Load the `audit.json` file into DuckDB and select:

 ```sql
 D select * from './audit.json';
 ```

+This gives a nice overview of the data:

 ```
 ┌───────────────┬──────────────────────┬───────────┬──────────────────────┬───────────┬───┬────────────────────┬──────────────────────┬─────────┬────────────┬─────────┐